 Essential Items to Bring

-As already stated, visiting a National Park like Etosha is totally different to most other vacation such as a city break.
+As already stated, visiting a National Park like Etosha is totally different from most other vacation such as a city break.
 Make sure to remember this when packing your luggage.

 In addition, make sure you pack sunblock and a sun hat.
 You really do need to protect your skin from the African sun.
 We shouldn’t need to mention this item, but do not forget your camera!